lukechn99/github-quickstart/intro_computer_networks/10_network_layer.md

 SDNs are no longer just based on an IP address.
 Instead it can be

 ### Border Gateway Protocol and Routers (BGP)
 Routing inside of an AS is simple with LS or DV.
 However, inter-AS routing is more difficult and uses the BGP.
 BGP uses the path vector protocol which lists out the path which is a series of ASes thaat you will pass through in order to get to your destination.
+First tier service providers don't actually tell anyone how their BGP is implemented.
+BGP messages are exchanged with TCP